Section 2: Glossary of Terms & Interpretation

 Page 3 - Guarantor Bullet point updated to read:

 a third party, such as a parent or close relative, who agrees to pay rent if the Tenant doesn’t pay it and meet any other obligation that the Tenant fails to meet.
-The Landlord can take legal action to recover any unpaid rent from a guarantor.
+The Landlord can take legal action to recover from a guarantor all payments of rent, any other obligations under this Agreement, and any other payments due to the Landlord which the Tenant is required to pay under this Agreement.

 Page 9 - 8 RENT, first line, updated to read: